ptomulik/puppet-vash/README.md

 ```

 where `params` is a Hash of mixed parameters to `Vash::Hash` and
-`Vash::Validator`.
-Note, that you don't have to define *sample_items*, because
+`Vash::Validator` behaviours.
+Note, that you don't have to define
-they are internally generated from *valid_items* and *invalid_items*.
-The
+*sample_items*, because they are internally generated from *valid_items* and
-*hash_initializers*, if provided, must consists only of valid items or your
+*invalid_items*.
+The *hash_initializers*, if provided, must consists only of
-tests will fail.
+valid items or your tests will fail.

 ## Development